jamesheald/COIN/README.md

 ```
 obj.store = {'k','cFilt'};
 ```
-This property must be set before running the model.
+The store property must be set before running the model.
 The stored variables can be analysed after the model has been run.
 For example, to compute the Kalman gain of the context with the highest responsibility:
 ```
 for trial = 1:numel(obj.x) % loop over trials
     for particle = 1:obj.P % loop over particles